victor-kachesov/CMSSimple/README.md

 For stopping project run command: docker-compose down

-Then all containers start the cms API will be available by url http://localhost:32770/api/article
+Then all containers start CMS API will be available by url http://localhost:32770/api/article

 The communication with api is in a JSON format.

+To switch communication with api to XML format add http header 'Accept' with value 'application/xml' to each request.

-Each api call should contain http header 'Authorization' with value '123456';
+Each api request should contain http header 'Authorization' with value '123456';

 API methods: